-Brandon Cournay is originally from Walled Lake, Michigan, and received his B.F.A. from The Juilliard School.
-As a freelance artist, he has performed with the

-Radio City Christmas Spectacular, the Mark Morris Dance Group, Morphoses, The Metropolitan Opera, New York Ballet, The Chase Brock Theatre Schoen Experience, Movement Company, Dance Heginbotham, and KEIGWIN + COMPANY.
-TV/film/ industrial credits include PBS's Great Performances, Musical Chairs (HBO), Puma, Sesame Street, and Target.
-As an educator and répétiteur, he has worked with the Pennsylvania Ballet, Whim W'Him, The Juilliard School/Nord Anglia Education, and universities nationwide.
+BRANDON COURNAY is originally from Walled Lake, Michigan, and received his B.F.A. from The Juilliard School.
+As a freelance artist, he has performed with the Radio City Christmas Spectacular, the Mark Morris Dance Group, Morphoses, the Metropolitan Opera, New York Theatre Ballet, The Chase Brock Experience, Schoen Movement Company, Dance Heginbotham, and KEIGWIN + COMPANY.
+TV/film/industrial credits include PBS' Great Performances, Musical Chairs (HBO), Puma, Sesame Street, and Target.
+As an educator and répétiteur, he has worked with The Pennsylvania Ballet, Whim W'Him, The Juilliard School/Nord Anglia Education, and universities nationwide.
 Offstage, he has worked with companies in multiple capacities from artistic direction to administrative management.
 For many years, he was the Rehearsal Director and Associate Artistic Director of KEIGWIN + COMPANY.
-In addition, he has assisted numerous choreographers on creative projects in theater, film, and dance.
-He joined MMDG as a company member in October 2018.
+In addition, he has assisted numerous choreographers on creative projects in theatre, film, and dance.
+He joined MMDG as a company member in 2018.

-Clinton Curtis (bari-tone) is a multi-genre singer, musician, and songwriter originally from Key West, Florida.
+CLINTON CURTIS (vocals) is a multi-genre singer, musician, and songwriter originally from Key West, Florida.
 As a choral singer he has worked with many of the world's luminary conductors and orchestras, most recently including engagements with the New York Philharmonic, Berlin Philharmonic, and San Francisco Symphony.
 March 2016 marked his operatic debut in Curlew River for the Mark Morris Dance Group.
-As a popular songwriter and frontman for The Clinton Curtis Band, he has toured internationally as a cultural ambassador with the U.S Department of State.
-He has released five original studio albums available at music. clintoncurtis.com.
+As a popular songwriter and frontman for The Clinton Curtis Band he has toured internationally as a cultural ambassador with the U.S Department of State.
+He has released five original studio albums available at music. clintoncurtis.com